 public domain (not USA)

-This book was first published in 1928.
+This book is available at Lulu Books.
+The book was first published in 1928.
 This edition is not for sale to the USA.